• Skip to main content

 As a rule of thumb, the clustered uncertainties tend to be higher on the matrix axis candidate, even if none of the individual items were ranked highest.

 It is sometimes the case as well that the highest-ranked uncertainty doesn’t offer a good mix of divergence and storytelling.
 Sometimes the uncertainty that ranks highest ends up being a little too close.
 In the recent work at the University System of Georgia, the “Funding Source” for education was the top vote-getter.
-But this isn’t about the actual source of the funds, but the behavior and transparency of the funder.
-A funder who obscures their accounting versus one who is transparent and disciplined isn’t a great axis for a project focused on the future of learning.
-It will provide some interesting color to the stories, but it would be imprudent to select it as a major axis.
+But this isn’t about the actual source of the funds; it’s about the funder’s behavior and transparency.
+A funder who obscures their accounting, rather than one who is transparent and disciplined, isn’t a great axis for a project focused on the future of learning.
+It will add some interesting color to the stories, but it would be imprudent to make it a major axis.

 The first matrix is usually derived from the largest cluster, and from that cluster, the biggest umbrella idea, the one that appears most able to encompass the other ideas.